abushong/LaborNeighbor/README.md

 Capstone React Projec for Labor Neighbor

 ## Requirements for use
 Must have nodejs installed in order to run the application.
 This can be downloaded at the [node site](https://nodejs.org/en/).
+Also need to include font awesome from npm.
+To do this, navigate to project directory and enter: "npm install --save font-awesome"

 ## Running the applictation on your machine
 The first thing ou will need to do is clone the repo.
 To do this enter the terminal, cd to the directory you would like to store the project and perform a git clone.
 Once you have cloned the project you can start it.
 To do that you must navigate inside the labor-neighbor-app folder.
 You should see node_modules, public, another README that contains information on Create React App, src, and some json files.
 You can then enter nppm start into the terminal which will compile the project and run it in your browser.